Cléo de Mérode

 Cléopâtre-Diane de Mérode (27 September 1875 – 17 October 1966) was a French dancer of the Belle Époque.
 She has been referred to as the "first real celebrity icon" and the "first modern celebrity".
 She was also the first woman whose photographic image, due in particular to photographers Nadar and Léopold-Émile Reutlinger, was distributed worldwide.

 Biography

-Cléo de Mérode was born in Paris, France, on 27 September 1875.
+Cléo de Mérode was born in Paris, France on 27 September 1875 at 7:00 P.M.
 She was the illegitimate daughter of Viennese Baroness Vincentia Maria Cäcilia Catharina de Mérode (1850–1899).
-Vincentia was estranged from Cléo's father, who was the Austrian judge, lawyer, and pioneer of tourism Theodor Christomannos; Cléo did not meet him until she was a young adult.
-She was raised Catholic, and affectionately called "Lulu" by her family.
+Vincentia was estranged from Cléo's father, who was the Austrian judge, lawyer, and pioneer of tourism Theodor Christomannos.
+Through Christomannos' marriage to Aloysia Wellzensohn, she had three half-siblings.
+Cléo met her father as a young adult at a train station in Merano, and upon seeing him jokingly exclaimed, "I really hope that you are wealthy, because I am used to luxury and the good life."
+Upon Christomannos' death in 1911, de Mérode left an inscription on his grave in German which reads, "The man who wanted everything for others and nothing for himself".
+She was raised Catholic and affectionately called "Lulu" by her family.
 At the age of eight, she was sent to study dance with the Sisters of Saint-Vincent-de-Paul, and she made her professional debut at the Paris Opéra at age eleven.
+According to a 1964 interview with Cecil Beaton, she became a dancer because she was fond of music.